tbgolfer86/Team-Profile-Generator/README.md

 ---

   ## Tests
-  This application was tested using Jest.
+  This application was tested using [Jest 29.4.2](https://jestjs.io/docs/getting-started).

 ---